Reason the Omnitrix isn't really a Troll

 - Yeah.
 Since the current showrunners don't like the pairing there is only two ways for it to happen.
 A: A new series is done after Omniverse by a creative team that does like the Ben/Julie pairing.
 B: Executive Meddling.

 - While I do like Julie, I have to admit she isn't very popular, so the A is unlikely.
-Except if the new love interest turns out worst.
+Except if the new love interest turns out worse.

 - I just hope this happens.
 And knowing how this series is we can hope to see A or B happen.

-- Ben will get an illness or otherwise be away and so Rook, Max, Blukic and Driba, Esther and Magister Patelliday will have to stop some amssive threat together.
+- Ben will get an illness or otherwise be away and so Rook, Max, Blukic and Driba, Esther and Magister Patelliday will have to stop some massive threat together.

 There will be an episode where Ben only transform to the previous aliens he had not used in Omniverse as of yet